main projects & archives

 Board of directors and advisors

 MEMRI's Board of Advisors and Directors comprises a group of distinguished figures in government, media, law and academia.
 Among them are former prime ministers; attorneys-general; justice ministers; leading legal and counterterrorism experts; and recipients of the most prestigious awards, including the Nobel Peace Prize, the Presidential Medal of Freedom, and the United States Congressional Gold Medal.
-This group also includes former United States government officials, such as the director of the CIA; Secretary of the Navy; Director of Operations with the FBI; Ambassadors to the United Nations, Iraq, the European Union, and Romania; Secretary of Education; Deputy Defense Secretary; and head presidential counsel.
+This group also includes former United States government officials, such as White House National Security adviser, former Director of the Defense Intelligence Agency; former NSA Director; former Director of the CIA; former Secretary of the Navy; former Director of Operations with the FBI; former Deputy Commander of the U.S. Cyber Command; Former Congressmen; former Secretary of Education; and Ambassadors to the United Nations, Iraq, the European Union.
 Members of MEMRI's Board of Advisors are bipartisan and have honorably served Presidents Jimmy Carter, Ronald Reagan, George H.W.
-Bush, Bill Clinton, George W. Bush, and Barack Obama.
+Bush, Bill Clinton, George W. Bush, Barack Obama, and Donald Trump.

 - The members of MEMRI's Board of Directors*

-- Jeffrey Kaufman: A leading intellectual property lawyer with offices in the Washington, DC area.
+- Jeffrey Kaufman, Counsel; a leading intellectual property lawyer with offices in the Washington, DC area.

 - Michael Mukasey, Former U.S. Attorney General and Judge of the United States District Court for the Southern District of New York.